soasme/flask-perm/docs/index.rst

 .. module:: flask.ext.perm

-`Flask-Perm` is a Flask extension that provide permission system for your application.
+`Flask-Perm` is a Flask extension that can protect your view or function to be accessed by person who owns proper permission.
+There is a default dashboard to add/create/authorize/revoke permission to a person or a group, which is convenient for you to bootstrap your permission management..
-It registers a Web dashboard, api to your application.

 Installation
 ------------